Welcome to the Child Support Lien Network

 How can I get a copy of Kentucky laws on child support enforcement?

-You can view a copy of the relevant Kentucky laws on child support enforcement by clicking on the Laws navigation link on the left side of this page.
+You can view a copy of the relevant Kentucky laws on child support enforcement by clicking on the Laws navigation link at the top of this page.
 You can also get a copy of the law faxed or e-mailed to you by calling (888) 240-7488 or e-mailing us at email@example.com.

 What is the maximum amount that an insurance company can withhold?